Learning coping strategies for stress is a necessity in this crazy world of ours. Especially if you want to lead a long, healthy, fulfilling life.

 relief for over a decade.
 Take a look at the video on this page on Mindful Meditation.

-Progressive relaxation is process by which you consciously relax mind and body through focused concentration. .
+Progressive relaxation is a process by which you consciously relax mind and body through focused concentration.

-Physical exercise is probably one of the most prescribed coping strategies for stress but only a small percentage actually do it regularly!
+Physical exercise is probably one of the most prescribed coping strategies for stress but only a small percentage of people actually do it regularly!
 You can learn mind power techniques for exercise motivation here.

 Strenuous physical activity is an excellent way of getting rid of

 stored stress.
-Running, brisk walking, dancing, cycling, group
+Running, brisk walking, dancing, cycling, and group

 activities are all good – provided you do SOMETHING consistently.
 And let's not forget sex.
 What is not to like about it?